W-4, W-2, W-9, and 1099 are all tax forms, but they serve very different purposes. Let's compare.

 Often, as an employee, deductions will be automatically taken from your pay.
 They may go towards insurance benefits or a retirement account, like a 401K.
 The employer does this for you.

-Conversely, as a contractor or independent worker, you don't have someone doing this for you.
+Conversely, you don't have someone doing this for you as a contractor or independent worker.
 It becomes your responsibility since you are technically self-employed.

 That said, many contractors become their own businesses or corporation.
 Then they can seek tax benefits for themselves and their business.

 These employees go on your payroll.
 That means you are responsible for sending the employees' taxes, to the state and IRS, on their behalf each quarter.
-Additionally, you'll need to provide a W-2 form at the end of the year to each employee and the IRS.
+Additionally, you'll need to provide each employee and the IRS with a W-2 form at the end of the year.

-Sometimes you only need hired help for a short period, or for a particular project.
+Sometimes you only need hired help for a short period or a particular project.
 In this case, you might hire someone as an independent contractor or consultant but not put them on the payroll.

-Some companies may try to pay more workers as “freelancers” because they want to avoid paying employment taxes, workers' compensation, etc. The line can be blurry sometimes, and you certainly don't want a lawsuit (such as when Uber had to pay out $100 million to its drivers).
+Some companies may try to pay more workers as “freelancers” because they want to avoid paying employment taxes, workers' compensation, etc. The line can be blurry sometimes, and you certainly don't want a lawsuit (such as when Uber had to pay out $100 million to New Jersey).